 THE "SKINNY" ON WHY IT'S SO HARD TO LOSE EXCESS WEIGHT WHEN YOU HAVE A THYROID PROBLEM

 One of the more common symptoms of thyroid disorders is the patient's inability to lose weight.
 Typically, this is the first clue that something is wrong.
 Often, the patient is told that the weight will come off once thyroid replacement medication is started.
-Unfortunately, this doesn't usually occur and the weight gains continue despite "normal" TSH levels.
+Unfortunately, this doesn't always occur and the weight gains can continue despite "normal" TSH levels.
 It may seem to the patient that it doesn't matter how little they eat or how much they exercise, the weight gain won't go away.

 Changes in Brain Chemistry and Intestinal Hyper-permeability